RISQS Newsletter - November 2020

-Only organisations who have selected auditable codes with ‘Construct, Install, Maintain, Commission, Design, Modify and Decommission’ activities will be required to undergo the CDM audit module.
+Any Organisations discharging any of the Duties as defined in The Construction (Design and Management) Regulations 2015 (Client, Contractor, Principal Contractor, Designer or Principal Designer) will be required to undergo the CDM module.
 Any supplier can elect to undergo the additional module if they wish.

 Make sure you review any new requirements within the protocols and incorporate the changes into your day to day processes.
 Updated documents including protocols are available on the RISQS website.

 Visit our website for more information on the changes to audits - https://www.risqs.org/news/its-all-change-with-audits/